piofthings/web/dev/posts/piwars-update-nine-light-at-end.md

 Too early to celebrate yet!
 I wanted to keep all software tuning for this week and wanted to focus on the construction of the robot over the weekend so I parked the code and went back to Tinkercad.

+Thanks to everyone in the community who egged me along 👍

 ## Golf grabber